Are Bayesian networks typically faithful?

-In causality, the $\sigma$-ideal of meager sets is considered by \cite{ibeling2021topological}, who show that discrete causal models for which \emph{Pearl's Causal Hierarchy} collapses\footnote{A structural causal model `collapses' when all counterfactual (interventional) queries are identifiable from interventional (observational) distributions.} are meager, which is a topological analogue of a Lebesgue measure-zero result from \cite{bareinboim2022pearls}. \cite{lin2020learning} prove nowhere denseness of unfaithful parameters of discrete Bayesian network to relieve consistency requirements of causal discovery methods for discrete variables.
+In causality, the $\sigma$-ideal of meager sets is considered by \cite{ibeling2021topological}, who show that discrete causal models for which \emph{Pearl's Causal Hierarchy} collapses\footnote{A structural causal model `collapses' when all counterfactual (interventional) queries are identifiable from interventional (observational) distributions.} are meager, which is a topological analogue of a Lebesgue measure-zero result from \cite{bareinboim2022pearls}. \cite{lin2020learning} prove open- and denseness of faithful parameters of discrete Bayesian networks.